-Strategy Zoning Code Update Considerations Complementary Housing or Community Spaces Strategy Considerations Why it Matters 3.
+Strategy Zoning Code Update Considerations Complimentary Housing or Community Spaces Strategy Considerations Why it Matters 3.
 Simplify overlapping zone districts to improve clarity and process.
-Merge similar residential zones (such as subzones like R1-R1F).
-Clearly articulate standards and incentives for ADU.
-N/A Fewer zones mean clearer rules and more predictable processes- for staff, BOZAR, and property owners alike.
-4. Enable new deed restricted homeownership options by facilitating micro- lots and condo conversions.
+Merge similar residential zones (such as subzones like R1-R1F) Clearly articulate standards and incentives for ADU N/A Fewer zones mean clearer rules and more predictable processes-for staff, BOZAR, and property owners alike.
+4. Enable new deed restricted homeownership options by facilitating microlots and condo conversions.
 Allow subdivision of deed-restricted micro-lots.
 Reduce minimum unit size to 350 sq ft.
-Permit condominium subdivision of properties with separate units, enabling individual ownership opportunities in exchange for deed-restrictions for full-time residency.
-Streamline processes and reduce or waive subdivision fees.
+Permit condo conversion of ADUs into separate ownership units.
 Explore down payment assistance programs.
 Update deed restrictions to ensure these uses meet community housing needs.
-Offer pre-approved plans and condo declaration templates to support new housing types.
+Offer pre-approved plans to support new housing types.
 Expands access to homeownership and allows homeowners to unlock equity by selling part of their property.
 Creates new affordable ownership units within the existing neighborhood fabric.
 5. Reduce red tape for everyday home repairs and maintenance.
 Allow administrative review for minor exterior work (e.g., roofs, windows, small additions).
 Offer financial incentives to preserve historic structures and outbuildings (to support the HPP).
 Makes it easier and faster for residents to maintain their homes while reducing staff workload and costs.
 6. Support flexibility in the mobile home zone as an incentive to retain full-time residency.
-Allow modular construction and/or stick-built additions in M zones in exchange for full-time residency deed restrictions.
+Allow stick-built additions in M zones in exchange for full-time residency deed restrictions.
 Develop a new deed restriction tailored to this district.
-Preserves affordability and full-time occupancy, while supporting durable building types that protect deed-restricted investments.
+Preserves affordability and full-time occupancy in what was intended to be a more naturally affordable/full-time occupancy neighborhood, and allows for a more durable building type to protect the investement in deed restricted property.
 7. Expand home- based business opportunities that fit the neighborhood.
-Re-evaluate the home occupation definition to allow more small businesses to operate from homes.
+Reevaluate the home occupation definition to allow more small businesses to operate from homes.
 Explore opportunities to collaborate on local business support programs.
 Supports local entrepreneurship by eliminating the barrier of renting commercial space, without impacting residential character.